Mujadara is a comforting and delicious lentil and rice dish from the Middle East.

 What does Mujaddara mean in English?

-Mujaddara is an Arabic word that can be translated in English as “pockmarked” because the lentils mixed with rice vaguely look like pockmarks.
+Mujaddara is an Arabic word that can be translated into English as “pockmarked” because the lentils mixed with rice vaguely resemble pockmarks.

 How do you pronounce Mujadara?